The Bight Beach, Providenciales.

 Several small reefs are found in the area, the most famous of which is The Bight Reef (Coral Gardens).

-Although not part of the Bight Beach, the excellent snorkeling of Smith's Reef can be found close by.
+Although not part of the Bight Beach, the nearby Smith's Reef boasts excellent snorkeling.

 Dangers

-By far the greatest danger to swimmers is the reckless usage of powerboats, who blatantly ignore the law without repercussion.
+By far the greatest danger to swimmers is the reckless usage of powerboats, which blatantly ignore the law without repercussion.
 Over the years, at least two people have been killed by being struck by a boat.
-Most of this behavior is by small vessels offering banana boat and wake rides.
-Recent changes in the law require that such boats have a dedicated spotter, however, this law is not enforced and is often not followed.
-It’s important to be aware of them.
+Most of the reckless driving is by small vessels offering banana boat and wake rides.
+Changes in the law require that such boats have a dedicated spotter, however, this law is not enforced and is often not followed.
+It’s important to be aware of these boats.

 The Bight Beach is part of the Princess Alexandra National Park, which has a 15 mph (24 km/h) speed limit for power vessels.
 Most boat operators flagrantly ignore this rule.